Blog

 Key Points

-• The GDPR requires any cloud-hosted company processing EU citizens’ data to inform its customers about its data processing principles and processes via a privacy policy.
+• GDPR requires any cloud-hosted company processing EU citizens’ data to inform its customers about its data processing principles and processes via a privacy policy.

 • The GDPR privacy policy should be detailed, comprehensive, and include GDPR-specific clauses like data subject rights and contact information for your DPO and/or EU/UK representative.

-Introduction GDPR requires
+Introduction to GDPR

 The GDPR privacy policy template or GDPR privacy notice is a crucial legal requirement for every website that caters to EU citizens, irrespective of where the cloud-hosted company is located.
 Websites use browser cookies to process personal data for statistical, functional, or marketing purposes.